Duisburg: Turkish community

+Culture

+Duisburg hosts a comprehensive range of cultural facilities and events.
+A highlight is the annual "Duisburger Akzente", a festival focusing on modern social, political and cultural topics.

+Alongside Düsseldorf, Duisburg is one of the seats of the Deutsche Oper am Rhein, one of the major opera houses in Germany.
+The Duisburg Philharmonic Orchestra is one of Germany's orchestras with an international reputation.

+Due to its history as a harbour city and a trade and industrial center, Duisburg offers a variety of architectural places of interest, such as the German Inland Waterways Museum.
+Buildings vary from old churches such as St. Johann Baptist in Duisburg-Hamborn, which was built in 900, to modern age buildings such as Micro-Electronic-Centrum in Duisburg-Neudorf, built in 1995.
+Another subject of interest is the Landschaftspark Duisburg-Nord an abandoned industrial complex open to the public and an Anchor Point of ERIH, The European Route of Industrial Heritage.
+The city center contains the Wilhelm Lehmbruck Museum, the municipal theatre and the shopping street known as the "fountain mile".

+The city also contains two botanical gardens, the Botanischer Garten Duisburg-Hamborn and the Botanischer Garten Kaiserberg, as well as a number of municipal parks.

+On 24 July 2010, 21 people were killed and hundreds injured in the city during the Love Parade disaster.
+The Love Parade was an electronic dance music festival and technoparade.

+Local dialect

+As with the Venlo dialect, the city's local dialect, the Düsberjesch, called Duisburger Platt in German, is a tonal dialect of the Kleverlandish heavily influenced historically by the Bergish dialects of the Limburgish language spoken in its southern boroughs.

 Transport

 Duisburg Port

-Duisburg-Ruhrorter Häfen is the largest inland port in the world.
-It is officially regarded as a "seaport" because seagoing river vessels go to ports in Europe, Africa and the Middle East.
+Port of Duisburg is the city's inland port.
+It is officially regarded as a seaport because seagoing river vessels go to ports in Europe, Africa and the Middle East.
 Numerous docks are mostly located at the mouth of the Ruhr where it joins the Rhine.

 Each year more than 40 million tonnes of various goods are handled with more than 20,000 ships calling at the port.
 The public harbour facilities stretch across an area of 7.4 km2.
 There are 21 docks covering an area of 1.8 km2 and 40 km of wharf.
 The area of the Logport Logistic Center Duisburg stretches across an area of 2.65 km2.
 With 2.5 million TEU it is also the largest inland container port, based on 2011 figures.
 A number of companies run their own private docks and 114 million tonnes of goods yearly (2010) are handled in Duisburg in total.